 This shows your net worth growth over time.
 If your “gap” is wide (from the above graph) over time, then this should be steadily going up over time – sometimes sharper than others (when the stock market is going well).

-Finally, change in assets each month (minus income).
+3. Change in assets each month (minus income)

 This shows the growth in your investments over time not including your contributions.
 When you see your assets increasing each month at a rate that’s greater than your expenses, then you’ve reached a point where you can pretty much do whatever you like.